 Hometown: Lagos, Nigeria

 Why peer mentorship?
-My first-year experience went well because my peer mentors supported me along the way.
-The fact that I now get to be that person for an incoming student is truly special.
-I get to improve my leadership, communication and problem-solving skills, all while helping others grow into more resilient and self-assured learners.
+My first-year experience went so well because I had peer mentors who supported me every step of the way.
+Being able to now step into that role for an incoming student feels really meaningful.
+It’s an opportunity for me to continue developing my leadership, communication and problem-solving skills, while also helping others grow into more confident and resilient learners.

 What are you looking forward to this academic year?
-This academic year, I’m looking forward to diving into more specialized courses that align with my goals in healthcare and dentistry, while also making time to mentor first-year students.
-I’m ready for the highs and the lows, but mostly the highs, that the University of Toronto brings!
+This academic year, I’m looking forward to diving deeper into specialized courses aligned with my goals in healthcare and dentistry, while continuing to grow through hands-on experiences such as research and mentorship.
+I’m especially excited to support first-year students as they navigate their transition into university.
+I know there will be both challenges and rewarding moments, and I’m ready to embrace all of it, especially the growth that comes with it.

 Pronouns: she/her/hers